Skip to content

 kubectl get availablecapacity

-# CRs auto-written by the operator.
-If empty after 30s, the rollup loop hasn't synced.
+# Written by the operator's roll-up loop.
+If empty after 30s, the operator

 You don’t tune autoscaler parameters per-cluster anymore — there are none in the operator chart.
 The shard owns those.
 What stays your responsibility:

-• The PriorityClasses your cluster offers (and the operator’s mapping to BigFleet priority int values).
+• The PriorityClasses your cluster offers (and the unschedulable-pod-controller’s mapping to BigFleet priority int values).

 • Per-cluster compliance: which nodeSelector keys your BootstrapTemplate knows how to render userdata for.